jsorrell/CarpetSkyAdditions/README.md

 ---

 #### Foxes Spawn With Berries ####

 Provides *Glow Berries* and *Sweet Berries*

 Disable with ```/skyblock setDefault foxesSpawnWithBerries false```

 When a fox spawns with an item, there is a 15% chance the item is Glow Berries and another 15% chance it is Sweet Berries.
 The fox will eat them soon after spawning, so be quick.

 ---

+#### Poisonous Potatoes Convert Spiders ####

+Provides *Cave Spiders*

+Disable with ```/skyblock setDefault poisonousPotatoesConvertSpiders false```

+Use a Poisonous Potato on a Spider to convert it to a Cave Spider.

+---

 ### Additional Datapack Features ###

 The included datapack provides additional recipes, and advancements.

 When possible, changes were added to the datapack over the mod for ease of user customization.